lcp

 Matsuyama

-The largest city of Shikoku, Matsuyama is a microcosm of what makes Japan’s smallest island such a big treat for travelers.
-Walk or take the cable car up to Matsuyama Castle, and enter its 17th-century keep for an unobstructed view of the Seto Inland Sea, or take a vintage street car to Dogo Onsen, home not only to the oldest public bath house building in Japan, but also one of the key temples of Shikoku’s 88-Temple Pilgrimage Trail, the island’s major claim to fame.
-This is definitely one of the most underrated places in Japan!
+The largest city of Shikoku island, Matsuyama is a microcosm of what makes Japan’s smallest island such a big treat for travelers.
+Walk or take the cable car up to Matsuyama Castle, and enter its 17th-century keep for an unobstructed view of the Seto Inland Sea, or take a vintage street car to Dogo Onsen, home not only to the oldest public bath house building in Japan, but also one of the key temples of Shikoku’s 88-Temple Pilgrimage Trail the island’s major claim to fame.

 Nagasaki

 Though its enjoys relatively high name recognition, Nagasaki rarely makes lists of the best cities to visit in Japan—and that’s a shame.
 Like Hiroshima, Nagasaki is much more than its tragic past.
-Pay your respects at Nagasaki Peace Park and Nagasaki Ground Zero then visit Dejima, one of the only places in Japan foreigners were allowed prior to the Meiji Restoration.
+Pay your respects at Nagasaki Peace Park and Nagasaki Ground Zero, sure, but also make sure to visit Dejima, one of the only places in Japan foreigners were allowed prior to the Meiji Restoration.
 Take in a glittering night view from Mt.
 Inasa, then grab a table at local-favorite Menya Always, where you can slurp down a bowl of unique yuzu-infused ramen.

 Naha

 The prefectural capital of Naha is not usually high on travelers’ lists of places to visit in Okinawa—let their loss be your gain.
-Start at Shuri Castle, where the royalty of the Ryukyu Kingdom lived from the 15th century until the Japanese Empire removed them from power in the late-19th.
-Spend the afternoon at Shikina-en garden with a hearty bowl of Okinawa soba, or at seaside Naminoue Shrine, before finishing your day with a plate of steaming taco rice along Kokusai-Dori.
+Start at the ruins of Shuri Castle, where the royalty of the Ryukyu Kingdom lived from the 15th century until the Japanese Empire removed them from power in the late-19th.
+Spend the afternoon at Shikina-en garden with a hearty bowl of Okinawa soba, or at seaside Naminoue Shrine, before finishing your day with a plate of steaming taco rice along the Kokusai-Dori “International Street.”

 Okayama